Hibernate Search is a community driven project and as such the roadmap constantly evolves to reflect the users needs.

 - Elasticsearch performance

-We applied some performance improvements in version 5.8 but there are several more interesting ideas to explore which could provide a radical boost.
+We applied several performance improvements in previous versions, but there are some more interesting ideas to explore.

-Compatible with Hibernate ORM 6, Apache Lucene 7.
+Compatible with Hibernate ORM 6, Apache Lucene 7, Elasticsearch 6.

 - API Refresh